Our Rector, Staff & Vestry

 Barbara is passionate about creating an open, non-judgmental space for an encounter with the living God manifested in Jesus Christ and experienced in community.
 She loves to sing and be silent; laugh with the joyful and shed tears with those who are hurting.
 For her, the most amazing thing in the whole world is to witness the transformation of individuals and entire communities when God’s Spirit comes to reign—to see the shift from fear to trust, from anger to joy, from pessimism to enthusiasm and to know how truly, deeply we are loved by Jesus Christ.

 After having spent twelve years living in an international Christian community in France and working with the community of Taizé, (eleven of those as a nun), she yearned to collaborate with Episcopal parishes in leading them to discover a meaningful, vibrant, and joy-filled walk with Jesus Christ as a way of life together.
-She moved back to the United States in 2000, met Paul, fell in love, married him, and had a son, Caleb, who is now 12.
+She moved back to the United States in 2000, met Paul, fell in love, married him, and had a son, Caleb.
 She also received three amazing step children, Meghan, Josh and Matt and now their three wonderful spouses, Marty, Carol and Victoria!

-He has sung under the world's leading orchestral and choral conductors and has performed and recorded with such ensembles as the Saint Thomas Choir, Trinity Church Wall Street Choir, Vox Vocal Ensemble, Westminster Choir and Kinnara Ensemble.
-He has also performed in American premieres of choral compositions by Sir John Tavener and Tarik O'Regan.
+Jim has performed under such renowned conductors as Robert Spano, Neeme Järvi, Rafael Frühbeck de Burgos, Lorin Maazel, Harry Bicket, Joseph Flummerfelt, Joe Miller, Andrew Megill and John Scott, among others, and has performed, recorded and toured with numerous ensembles, including the Saint Thomas Choir, Trinity Wall Street Choir, Vox Vocal Ensemble, Kinnara Ensemble and the Westminster Choir, among others.
+He has also performed in American premieres of choral works by John Tavener and Tarik O’Regan.

 The vestry is the legal representative of the parish with regard to all matters pertaining to its corporate property.
 The number of vestry members and the term of office varies from parish to parish.
 Vestry members are usually elected at the annual parish meeting.
 The presiding officer of the vestry is the rector.
 There are usually two wardens.
 The senior warden leads the parish between rectors and is a support person for the rector.
 The junior warden often has responsibility for church property and buildings.
 A treasurer and a secretary or clerk may be chosen.
 These officers may or may not be vestry members.